EasyDynamics/oscal-editor-deployment/all-in-one/README.md

 ## Pulling the Image

-The Docker image is hosted on the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+The Docker image is hosted on [Docker Hub](https://hub.docker.com/r/easydynamics/oscal-editor-all-in-one) and the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).

 You can pull the image by running:
 ```
 docker pull ghcr.io/easydynamics/oscal-editor-all-in-one
 ```

+Note that you may need to authenticate first using `docker login`.

 ## OSCAL Content Directory